Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{\textit{Architecture Impact analysis (AIA)}} aims to identify directly affected and indirectly-influenced elements of an architecture due to an architectural change scenario \citep{bengtsson2004architecture}.
-The outcome of this activity aids architects to comprehend the dependencies between the changed elements and the affected elements in the architecture \citep{li2013application}.
-The AIA activity is supported by 11.5\% (10 out of 87) of the studies, and five types of architectural information (such as General architectural information, Architectural change, Architectural solution) were mined to aid AIA (see Table~\ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-For example, Anish \textit{et al}. {[S55]} developed an ML-based approach for automatically identifying and mining ASRs from requirements documents, and classifying the mined ASRs into several subcategories based on the types of architectural impacts the mined ASRs can have on the system components, which helps architects perform AIA.
+\textbf{\textit{Architecture Impact Analysis (AIA)}} aims to identify directly affected and indirectly influenced elements of an architecture due to an architectural change scenario \citep{bengtsson2004architecture}.
+The outcome of this activity aids architects in comprehending the dependencies between the changed elements and the affected elements in the architecture \citep{li2013application}.
+13 out of 104 (12.5\%) studies researched on AIA activity.

+\textit{Problems solved and approaches used in AIA} - Similar to the above activities, most of the studies in AIA used classification-based approaches to solve problems related to AIA.
+Some of the problems solved in this activity include architectural change classification (e.g., [S35] [S40] [S41]) and system requirements classification (e.g., {[S55]}).
+For instance, Anish et al. {[S55]} developed an ML-based approach for automatically identifying and mining ASRs from requirements documents, and classifying the mined ASRs into several subcategories based on the types of architectural impacts the mined ASRs can have on the system components, which helps architects perform AIA.

+\textit{Datasets and sources in AIA} - Text-based (e.g., {[S32]}{[S55]}) and code-based (e.g., {[S35]}{[S88]}) datasets are the common dataset in AIA.
+Regarding sources, version control systems, Wiki, issue tracking systems, and technical blogs \& tutorials are the prevalent sources in this activity.

-\textbf{\textit{Architecture Conformance Checking (ACC)}} is conducted to check and evaluate if the implemented architecture conforms to the intended architecture, and this activity can help architects identify and correct architectural violations and further avoid constant architecture erosion during the software development life cycle \citep{pruijt2013architecture}.
-The ACC activity is supported by 9.2\% (8 out of 87) of the studies, and two types of architectural information (i.e., Architectural description, Architectural technical debt) were mined to facilitate ACC (see Table \ref{MappingBetweenArchActivitiesMinedArchInfoAndStudies}).
-For example, Ghorbani \textit{et al}. {[S30]} presented DARCY, an approach that automatically detects and mines inconsistent module dependencies within Java applications.
-The mined architectural information can be used to check the inconsistency and evaluate the consistency in the implementation of architecture when conducting ACC.
+\textbf{\textit{Architecture Conformance Checking (ACC)}} is conducted to check and evaluate if the implemented architecture conforms to the intended architecture, and this activity can help architects identify and correct architectural violations and further avoid constant architecture erosion during the software development life cycle \citep{rocha2017preventing}.
+9.6\% (10 out of 104) of the studies investigated ACC activity.